chrisnumber49/React-Chat-App/README.md

 # React Chat App

-An chat services application built with React, Bootstrap, JavaScript, CSS and a free serverless chat API, Chat Engine.
+An chat services application built with React, Bootstrap, JavaScript, CSS and a free serverless chat API Chat Engine.

 This application is deployed on: https://react-chat-app-chris49.netlify.app/